hexbaby/samsung-kernel/README_Platform.txt

 # KeyUtils
 PRODUCT_PACKAGES += \
-    libkeyutils
+    libknox_keyutils

 4. excute build command
    ./build_64bit.sh

 5. Note :
-To download the source code of S/W listed below, please visit http://opensource.samsung.com and find ¢®¡ÆMobile -> Mobile Application¢®¡¾ menu, and then, you will be able to download what you want.
+   To download the source code of S/W listed below, please visit http://opensource.samsung.com and find ¡°Mobile -> Mobile Application¡± menu, and then, you will be able to download what you want.
    You might save time in finding the right one by making use of the search keyword below.

+   - SmartSwitch.apk : "Smart Switch" (Version : 3.3)
+   - VoiceNote_5.0_Task.apk : "Voice Recorder"
+   - SecEmail_O.apk : "Email"
+   - SamsungConnect.apk : "SamsungConnect"
-   - Messaging_Common.apk : "Messaging"
+   - SBrowser_7.0.apk : "SBrowser" (version : SBrowser v7)
-   - SAirMessage_N.apk : "Messaging"
+   - Fmm.apk : "FMM"
-   - SAirMessageProxy_N.apk : "Messaging"
+   - Messaging_SEP81.apk : "Messaging"
    - MsgCommService.apk : "Messaging"
-   - Fmm.apk : "FMM"
-   - SBrowser_5.0.apk : "SBrowser" (version : SBrowser v5)
-   - DictDiotek.apk : "DioDict"
-   - SecEmail_N.apk : "Email"
-   - SmartSwitch : "Smart Switch" (version : 3.3)
-   - SAssistant_downloadable : "S Assistant"
-   - VoiceNote_5.0 : "Voice Recorder"